tierrif/rich-presence-mod/README.md

 [Releases](https://github.com/HotLava03/rich-presence-mod/releases)
 section of this page.

+- Download [Fabric Loader](https://fabricmc.net/use/) and [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) for your Minecraft version if you didn't yet.
 - Download both [MaLiLib](https://www.curseforge.com/minecraft/mc-mods/malilib)
   and [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu) mods and place them in your `mods` folder, if you haven't yet.